rizkyridwan-id/nestjs-mongo-clean-architecture/README.md

 There are 5 Main Packages used in this repo:
 * ### Nest JS
 	NestJS is a Node.js framework that offers built-in support for TypeScript.
 As a strong advocate for TypeScript's type system, I appreciate this feature greatly.
+* ### Fastify
+    Fastify is a web framework highly focused on providing the best developer experience with the least overhead and a powerful plugin architecture.
+It is inspired by Hapi and Express and as far as we know, it is one of the fastest web frameworks in town.
 * ### Mongoose
 	Mongoose is a user-friendly MongoDB framework that simplifies common tasks, including connection management, data modeling, and schema validation.
 * ### Passport